-As most 3R start-ups decide to work from home initially, additional investment is quite low.
-The average spend is £1100.
+As most 3R start-ups decide to work from home initially additional investment is quite low.
+The average spend is around £1,200.
 Some consultants are setting up from home and making the most our free use of Jobsite CV search to minimise initial advertising spend – these recruiters are putting as little as £200 into their business to start with.

-We help to make this initial investment a little easier to swallow with discounts on items such as job boards, phones, meeting facilities and professional subscriptions.
+We help to make this initial investment a little easier to swallow with discounts on items such as job boards, phones and meeting facilities.

 Making your first placement and getting paid for the first time are actually the same things at 3R.
 If it is a perm fee or contract margin; as soon as the invoice goes to your client, the margin is paid to you.
 This is a real help when starting up and bridging the gap between regular employed work and getting paid by your own business.

 January business plans suggest your first earnings will come on average between the 2nd and 3rd month after going live.
 This figure is fairly consistent with the actual performance of earlier adopters.

 These ‘first starter’ estimates are still a little cautious.
 Setting up your recruitment business with 3R means that everything is ready quickly, so you can focus on what you do best!
 You can literally pick up the phone and start work straight away!
 It is therefore realistic to assume that an experienced, well-connected recruiter could start picking up vacancies within a fortnight and take at least one vacancy through to offer stage by week six?
 It would be fair to expect your first perm invoice to be billed after 10 weeks.
 Consultants in faster moving contract markets could expect first timesheets back early in the second month and margin in your bank the same week.